 Further, there has also been strong evidence through the consultation phase that seasonal pools are essential infrastructure in our communities for physical health, educational and social health reasons.
 Our communities are changing, as are their expectations of facilities and services provided by Council.
-As such, Council must ensure that efforts are made to meet the need for the segments of the community who utilise seasonal pools, whilst balancing the other service and infrastructure needs of communities through equitable and evidence-based decision-making processes.
+As such, Council must ensure that efforts are made to meet the need for the segments of the communities through equitable and evidence-based decision-making processes.
 In doing so, Council must encourage community involvement in the operation of seasonal pools and shift the perspective of a 'Council-run' facility to a 'Council and community' collaboration.